Try Interactive Demo

 • Kotlin: This is a modern, expressive programming language designed for Android development and fully supported by Google.
 It’s known for its concise syntax, safety features, and interoperability with Java, allowing developers to write less error-prone code more efficiently.

 • Java: This is one of the most established programming languages for Android app development and has been the primary language since Android’s inception.
 Java remains widely used, especially for maintaining legacy apps or integrating with Kotlin.
 It is a powerful, object-oriented language that offers flexibility and scalability.
+Android developers frequently need access to the app source code for debugging and customization.

 Cross-Platform Development Tools